Accelerated Parallel Tempering via Neural Transports: Experimental Details

 We use the same training pipeline as for CMCD-APT.
 See further details in the CMCD-APT description below.
 Note that we also employ the SKL loss for training and the linear annealing path with a standard Gaussian as the reference distribution.

 \paragraph{CMCD-APT} For both GMM-$d$ and MW-32, we use a 4-layer MLP with 512 hidden units, and for DW-4, we use a 4-layer EGNN \citep{satorras2021n} with 64 hidden units.
-Recall that in CMCD-APT, we use the \emph{linear path}, $U^{\beta}(x)= (1-\beta)\log \eta(x)+\beta U(x)$, which linearly interpolates between reference and target in log-space.
+Recall that in CMCD-APT, we use the \emph{geometric path}, $\pi^{\beta}(x)=\eta(x)^{1-\beta}\pi(x)^\beta$, which linearly interpolates between reference and target in log-space.
 Therefore, our network is conditional on the $\beta$.
 We optimise the MLP by Adam with a learning rate of \texttt{1e-3} and EGNN with a learning rate of \texttt{1e-4}.
 We additionally use gradient clipping with norm 1 for stability.

-Furthermore, our training pipeline following the 3 stages outlined below: \begin{itemize} \item Tuning PT: We define $\{\beta_n\}_{n=1}^N$ uniformly from 0 to 1.
-Then, we run PT for 600 steps, remove the first 100 steps as burn-in, and take the last 500 steps to calculate the rejection rate between adjacent chains.
-We then tune the value of $\beta_n$ to ensure the rejection rate even, according to \citet{syed2021parallel}.
+Furthermore, our training pipeline following the 3 stages outlined below: \begin{itemize} \item Tuning PT: We initialise $\{\beta_n\}_{n=1}^N$ uniformly from 0 to 1.
+Then, we run PT for 600 steps, remove the first 100 steps as burn-in, and take the last 500 steps to calculate the rejection rate between adjacent chains using this to apply \Cref{alg:tune} to update the schedule.
 We repeat this process 10 times to ensure $\{\beta_n\}_{n=1}^N$ is stable. \item Collecting data and training: We use PT with the tuned schedule to collect data.
 For experiments with 5 chains, we run 200K steps to collect 200K samples for each chain.
 For experiments with 10 and 30 chains, we run 65536 steps to collect data.
 We then train CMCD for 100,000 iterations with a batch size of 512.
 In each batch, we randomly select the chain index and samples according to the chain to train CMCD using SKL.
 We repeat this step twice to ensure the network is well-trained until convergence. \item Testing: We follow \Cref{alg:APT}, running CMCD-APT for 100K steps, and calculate the round trip. \end{itemize}